QFPay/docs/docs/03-online-shop/06-wechat/02-wechat-pay-jsapi.md

 Official account payments must be initiated from the WeChat in-app browser.
 They cannot be initiated from another browser, such as Chrome or Safari.
 :::

-**JSAPI Payment Types**
+## JSAPI Payment Types

 Note: Merchants in Canada, please refer to [this](../alipay/alipay-online-payments#alipay-online-payments) section for payment request and response parameters with `pay_type` 800207. <br/>

 There are two different methods how JSAPI payments can be implemented.

 <br/>

-**1. JSAPI with Real Name Authenticated Official Accounts**
+### 1. JSAPI with Real Name Authenticated Official Accounts

 For this kind of integration, merchants shall register their own official account with WeChat and we will bind the official account to the merchant's QF Pay payment account.
 In this case merchants can create and publish their own content, access customer information and collect their own followers.
 When choosing this implementation method, merchants have to acquire the `oauth_code`, user `openid` and trigger WeChat Pay via the <Link href="https://pay.weixin.qq.com/wiki/doc/api/jsapi.php?chapter=7_1">official WeChat platform</Link>.
 Merchants only need to refer to the QF Pay [transaction enquiry API endpoint](../../common-api/transaction-enquiry).

 **Step 1:** WeChat official account payments are available to developers after they completed real name authentication on the WeChat official account platform.
 Once authentication has been completed developers can obtain the openid parameter of the certified public account.
 Please refer to the official [WeChat documentation](https://developers.weixin.qq.com/doc/offiaccount/en/Getting_Started/Overview.html) for more information.

 **Step 2:** Request the QFPAY order payment API `/trade/v1/payment` by providing the appointed `openid` and return the `pay_params` data, for further instructions please refer to the [API Endpoint for Payments](../../preparation/paycode#api-endpoint-for-payments).

 **Step 3:** Open JSAPI Payment Authorization Directory at the time of the merchant certification application to initiate payments.
 For more details please refer to the [official WeChat Pay documentation](https://pay.weixin.qq.com/wiki/doc/api/jsapi.php?chapter=7_7&index=6).

 <br/>

-**2. JSAPI without a Real Name Registered Official Account**
+### 1. JSAPI without a Real Name Registered Official Account**

 For this kind of payment, merchants can build upon QF Pay's official account.
 This integration is only applicable to merchants who are using the indirect settlement option (i.e. settlement is provided by QFPay).
 For this implementation, merchants shall use QFPay's API to get the `oauth_code`, user `openid` and trigger WeChat Pay as described below.